 The interior provides a feast for the eyes.
 The colour tones of deep blue, red, purple, silver and gold give it a highly dramatic and wonderfully aesthetic appeal.
 Detailed wooden carvings, paintings, and religious statues further catch your eye and add to the building’s elegant charm.

 The stained glass windows are a bit unusual for a church.
 Instead of depicting biblical scenes, as is common, they showcase the religious history of Montreal.
 The basilica is a religious masterpiece from the inside out and a must-see when visiting the city.
+Visiting the cathedral is one of the things you must do when visiting Montreal.

 ⇒ Book a walking tour of Montreal that includes access to the Notre-Dame Basilica.